haka-security/haka/doc/user/tool_suite_hakactl.rst

     Set the logging level (fatal, error, warn, info, debug).

-    .. seealso:: See :lua:mod:`haka.log` for more information about logging levels.
+    .. seealso:: See :haka:mod:`haka.log` for more information about logging levels.

 .. option:: debug